-The Heavy Pets dropped by Westcott Street this past Thursday and damn, it was a good time!
+The Heavy Pets dropped by Westcott Street in Syracuse this past Thursday and damn, it was a good time!
 With plenty of space to move around, the crowd took in a solid batch of jams by the 5-piece from Florida, enjoying the sunshine they brought with them.
 Unbeknownst to me, the group has ties to Syracuse University, so it was a twisted sort of homecoming for at least one of the band members.
 Go Orange!

 Since their formation in 2007, T.H.P. has released a total of 8 albums (4 studio and 4 Live,) so they have plenty of output to select from when heading into their shows.
 The band chose lively starter “3am” to get the performance in motion, and we were off on a jammed out journey.